 What is stress?

-‘If you ask what is the single most important key to longevity, I would have to say it is avoiding worry, stress and tension.
-And if you didn’t ask me, I’d still have to say it’ by George Burns
+“If you ask what the single most important key to longevity is, I will have to say it is avoiding worry, stress and tension.
+And if you didn’t ask me, I’d still have to say it.”

 Short bursts of stress every now and again will not do you any real harm.
-However, if it’s prolonged or you have frequent bouts, your body will find it harder and harder to recover.
+However, if it’s prolonged or you have frequent bouts, your body will find it more difficult to recover quickly.
 This can lead to chronic stress.

 Mentally, you may:

 - Feel anxious

 - Feel tired

 - Get aches and pains in your muscles

 - Have heart palpitations (feeling your heart thumping in your chest)

 Any medical conditions you already have (such as eczema or asthma), may get worse as well.
 However, be careful and aware as chronic stress can lead to serious health problems like high blood pressure, coronary heart disease and reduced immunity.
 The best way to deal with stress is to get back in control of your life.